 HostGator markets to people who are website owners first and business owners second.

-GoDaddy positions themselves as a company striving to “empower small business owners.”
+GoDaddy positions itself as a company striving to “empower small business owners.”
 In other words, they want people who are business owners first and website owners second.

 It makes sense – and is also important for what products & improvements each brand will likely make in the future.

-Here’s grab bag of other factors to consider.
+Here’s a grab bag of other factors to consider:

 - HostGator has a longer money-back guarantee (45 days) than GoDaddy (30 days).

 - For better or for worse, they are both owned by a giant corporation.
-As I’ll mention in the conclusion, if you want a non-EIG host, you can look at InMotion (review), Web Hosting Hub (review) or SiteGround (review).
+As I’ll mention in the conclusion, if you want a non-Newfold Digital host, you can look at InMotion (review), Web Hosting Hub (review) or SiteGround (review).

 - HostGator also offers an interesting Cloud hosting plan if you are global and want to work with those settings.